-You can ask them the combinations of colours they want in the design.
+You can ask them about the combinations of colours they want in the design.
 It’s a good idea to provide them with a colour palette but it can get confusing sometimes.

 Again, show them examples of websites using different colours and earn their approval for 2-3 colour combinations.
 You can learn more about choosing the right colours in our article.

-After understanding the creative requirements of your client, ask them their technical needs.
+After understanding the creative requirements of your client, ask them about their technical needs.
 It’s a crucial step for the smooth functioning of the software and the development process.

 A few technical requirements include accessibility; which refers to making the project, software, or service more accessible to all levels of users.

 For example: adding captions to a YouTube video for hearing impaired users.
 Another example is the performance aspect which indicates the performance of the project.